Ute Wartenberg: Honors

 Wartenberg was elected as Numismatic Ambassador in 2002.
 She was made a Fellow of the Society of Antiquaries of London in 2008.
 She was awarded the honorary award of the Gesellschaft für Internationale Geldgeschichte in Germany in 2015.
 In 2017 she was a Visiting Professor of the City of Wrocław, Poland.

 Personal life

-She is married to Jonathan Kagan, who also studied classics at Oxford.
+She is married to Jonathan Kagan, a numismatist who also studied classics at Oxford.